-A booster pump installs right where you need to move water from.
+A booster pump is installed right where you need to move water from.
 For example, in a household with low water pressure, you should install the pump on the main line where water enters the house.
-Plug the inlet in and then the outlet goes to the back to the plumbing supply.
+Plug in the inlet and return the outlet to the plumbing supply.
+When installing a booster pump, consider the following:

 - Always have a bypass in case the pump malfunctions.
 A bypass allows you to isolate the pump if it fails and you need to troubleshoot it.
 You can bypass the pump and still get water into the house.

 - Test the pump before connecting it to the house.
 Sometimes, a leak may cause the pump to cycle due to low flow rate.
 Cycling causes the pump to start and stop in rapid succession.